 - Please DO NOT do any gardening or outdoor activities while your eyebrows are healing.

-- Apply the HEALING OINTMENT (AQUAPHOR) – For 8 days after the Neosporin
+- Apply the HEALING OINTMENT (AQUAPHOR) – For 8 Days (3 times a day) Very thin layer.

-Do not use too much of A&D ointment; overuse of your healing product will not let the area heal properly; apply a very thin layer to prevent the treated area from drying. – Please check for any allergies you might have towards the ingredients of this ointments/creams , ask your pharmacist / doctor for a replacement that will suit your skin.
-Other ointments might affect the final result, and may require extra touch-ups to reach the desired result.
+Do not use too much healing ointment; overuse of your healing product will not let the area heal properly; apply a very thin layer to prevent the treated area from drying. – Please check for any allergies you might have towards the ingredients of these ointments/creams, ask your pharmacist/doctor for a replacement that will suit your skin.
+Other ointments might affect the final result and may require extra touch-ups to reach the desired result.